dafny-lang/dafny/docs/_includes/Topics.md

 TO BE WRITTEN

-## 25.4.
+## 26.4.
 Well-founded Functions and Extreme Predicates

+TODO: This section needs rewriting

 This section is a tutorial on well-founded functions and extreme predicates.
 We place it here in preparation for Section [#sec-class-types] where function and predicate definitions are described.